 However, at the R84’s resonant frequency (16.5 Hz), the actual output impedance reaches 900 Ω and ramps downward as we move into the audible spectrum.
 To fully unlock the low end of an AEA R84, a preamp with an input impedance as high as 9kΩ would be necessary.

-AEA recommends its TRP2 preamp (link to check the price at select retailers) to go with its passive R84 ribbon microphone.
+AEA recommends its TRP2 preamp (link to check the price on Amazon) to go with its passive R84 ribbon microphone.

 The TRP2 has plenty of clean gain (63 dB) to boost the low-level signals from the passive R84 ribbon mic.
 This microphone preamp is also designed to accept and boost mic level signals.